fkobe3/Tlog-Tech-Blog/README.md

 ```
 npm start
 ```
-## Tests
-No tests were completed yet for this application.

 ## Questions
-Any questions or feedback regarding this project can be sent directly to my [email](mailto:).
-This project and others can be found at my [Github page]('').
+Any questions or feedback regarding this project can be sent directly to my [email](mailto:fkobe3@gmail.com), or through github, my username is fkobe3.